GeoCode-polymtl/Mapping_SSP_NN/README.md

 * Figure 9: `python Figure_WellLogs.py`
 ![WellLogs](code/figs/Figure_WellLogs.png)

 The code also generate the corresponding `.sgy` file for each seismic line.
-Te fence diagrams displayed on the paper can be easily visualized using 3D seismic visualization software such as OpendTect (https://www.opendtect.org/osr/Main/HomePage).
+The fence diagrams displayed on the paper can be easily visualized using 3D seismic visualization software such as OpendTect (https://www.opendtect.org/osr/Main/HomePage).